Tom Shippey, ‘Translations and scholarly editions of medieval texts

 No-one can now tell what part the two collaborators played, but the distinctive feature of the edition is something Tolkien probably carried over from his earlier work with Kenneth Sisam.
 In the Gawain edition, every word in the poem is not only glossed (i.e. given a meaning), it is also provided with an etymology, explaining which language it derived from, Old English, Old Norse, Anglo-Norman.

 One of the difficulties of the poem is indeed its strongly mixed dialect, far removed from what would become standard English, with many distinctively northern elements, but also a good deal of specialized upper-class vocabulary derived from French.
-The northern elements often survived into the present day (like riddles and proverbs and fairy-tales) only in demotic English, and the poem’s combination of perfect social confidence with completely non-standard dialect is especially appealing.
+The northern elements often survived into the present day (like riddles and proverbs and fairy tales) only in demotic English, and the poem’s combination of perfect social confidence with completely non-standard dialect is especially appealing.

 Tolkien and Gordon also appreciated, and in their notes brought out, the poet’s combination of devout Christianity with strong awareness of ancient myth and folklore, as also dedication to an aristocratic social ideal of courtesy, especially to ladies.
-The edition, as revised in 1967 by Tolkien’s successor Norman Davis, has remained the standard one for ninety years, and had a profound effect on English academic programs.
+The edition, as revised in 1967 by Tolkien’s successor Norman Davis, has remained the standard one for ninety years, and had a profound effect on English academic programmes.

-Two features of the poem which no doubt appealed especially to Tolkien are, first, its North-west Midland dialect, far removed from modern standard English but not so far removed from the popular speech of the area well into Tolkien’s time; and second, its strong insistence on its own antiquity and continuity.
+Two features of the poem which no doubt appealed especially to Tolkien are, first, its north-west Midland dialect, far removed from modern standard English but not so far removed from the popular speech of the area well into Tolkien’s time; and second, its strong insistence on its own antiquity and continuity.
 The poet says at an early stage (given here in the original Middle English):

 if ye wyl lysten this laye bot on little quile,